The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

-The constant function maps to a gadget consisting of three vertices and three edges as 3-clique, see \Cref{fig:Class:3Sat_3Coloring_Constant_Gadget}.
+The constant gadget is a 3-clique, see \Cref{fig:Class:3Sat_3Coloring_Constant_Gadget}.
+W.l.o.g we assume that $T$ is always in the first set, $F$ is always in the second set, and $B$ is always in the third set of the partition.
 For the literals, the mapping $f_{L, V}$ maps a literal $\ell \in L$ to two vertices.
-The mapping $f_{L, E}$, on the other hand, maps a literal $\ell \in L$ to three edges connecting the two vertices $\ell$ and $\overline \ell$ and vertex $B$ of the constant gadget, which is generated by the constant mapping $f_{const}$, symbolized in \Cref{fig:Class:3Sat_3Coloring_Literal_Gadget}.
+The mapping $f_{L, E}$, on the other hand, maps a literal $\ell \in L$ to three edges connecting the two vertices $\ell$ and $\overline \ell$ and vertex $B$ of the constant gadget, which is generated by the constant mapping $f_{const}$, visualized in \Cref{fig:Class:3Sat_3Coloring_Literal_Gadget}.
 At last, we have the clause gadget.
 The mapping $f_{C, V}$ maps the clause to six vertices, which are depicted as circles in \Cref{fig:Class:3Sat_3Coloring_Clause_Gadget}.
 The mapping $f_{C, E}$ maps the clause to the edges as shown as solid edges in \Cref{fig:Class:3Sat_3Coloring_Clause_Gadget}.
 The dashed vertices are part of different literal gadgets and the vertices $F$ and $B$ and the three dashed edges are from the constant gadget.

+A vertex $v_{\ell_i}$ is assigned the color $T$ if and only if the variable $x_i$ is assigned true.
+One can verify that if one of the literal vertices $v_{\ell_1}$, $v_{\ell_2}$, and $v_{\ell_3}$ is assigned color $T$, the vertex $c^2_3$ is assigned color $T$.
+Accordingly this clause gadget does not violate the coloring constraint.
+If on the other hand, $v_{\ell_1}$, $v_{\ell_2}$, and $v_{\ell_3}$ are assigned color $F$, then $c^2_3$ has to be assigned $F$ violating the coloring constraint.

 Overall, all vertices and edges are either generated by the constant function or are attributable to exactly one literal or one clause of the \sat-instance.
 Furthermore, deleting a variable gadget or a clause gadget results in the correct reduction such that we have strong modularity.
 Thus, the reduction fulfills the universal gadget reduction properties.
 The solution size function includes all vertices in one of the partitions (the colors).
-Thus, $size(L,C) = 2|L|+6|C|+3$ because every variable introduces two vertices and every clause introduces 6 vertices.
+Thus, $size_f(L,C) = 2|L|+6|C|+3$ because every variable introduces two vertices and every clause introduces 6 vertices.
 The 3 additional vertices result from the constant gadget. \end{proof}